Link

 Yes, and…

-I’ve said this in work Slack a few times.
+I’ve make this point in work Slack a few times.
 Carson Gross says it better though:

 Some people say that the move from high level languages to AI-generated code is like the move from assembly to high level programming languages.